AdobeDocs/commerce-extensibility/src/pages/starter-kit/developer-tools.md

 ---
 title: Developer tools
-description: Learn how to use environment variables, logging, and testing with the Starter Kit.
+description: Learn how to use environment variables, logging, and testing with the starter kit.
 keywords:
  - Extensibility
  - App Builder